reverentgeek/okta.github.io/_source/_posts/2019-05-03-php-token-authentication-jwt-oauth2-openid-connect.md

 That's the gist of JWTs and Okta's Client Credentials Flow.
 There's much more to learn about these topics though, check the resources in the next section to find some useful links for further exploration.

-## Learn More About JWTs, OAuth 2.0, OpenID, Okta
+## Learn More About JWTs in PHP, OAuth 2.0, and OpenID Connect

 You can find the whole code example here:
 [GitHub link](https://github.com/oktadeveloper/okta-php-core-token-auth)